sherobbedmyboots/malkoo/Templates/Debugging A Windows Program.md

 We’ll step through each of these one at a time with F7 and describe what is happening.

+push rsi
-push rsi                                                                This is pushing the value of the RSI register (00000000) to the stack
+This is pushing the value of the RSI register (00000000) to the stack

 Watch the stack pane and press F7

 Notice the RSI register is red indicating it was just changed

+push rbx
-push rbx                                                              This is pushing the value of the RBX register (00000001) to the stack
+This is pushing the value of the RBX register (00000001) to the stack

 Watch the stack pane and press F7

 Notice the RBX register is red indicating it was just changed

+sub rsp,28
-sub rsp,28                                                           This is subtracting 0x28 from the value of the RSP register (0060F538)
+This is subtracting 0x28 from the value of the RSP register (0060F538)

 Watch the RSP register and press F7

 Notice the RSP register is red indicating it was just changed

-mov rax,qword ptr ds:[4042F0]                  This is moving the value at address 4042F0 to the RAX register
+mov rax,qword ptr ds:[4042F0]
+This is moving the value at address 4042F0 to the RAX register

-Before we execute this instruction, examine the address by Right Click à Follow in Dump à Address: 4042F0
+Before we execute this instruction, examine the address by Right Click --> Follow in Dump --> Address: 4042F0

 You will be taken to that memory address in the Dump pane.
 Notice the value there is 50 30 40 00.